Dublin City Marshal: History

 The origins of the office were analogous to those of the Knight Marshal in relation to the City of London.
 Until 1786 the Dublin Marshal was Keeper of Dublin City Marshalsea, as the Knight Marshal was for the London Marshalsea.
 Prior to the Municipal Corporations (Ireland) Act 1840 the Marshal was elected annually by the common council from among the freemen; typically this was a formality with the incumbent returned unopposed.
 The office was often a sinecure given to a relative of a senior member of the common council.
 The Marshal in 1838 considered his appointment effective "for life".
 In 1876 Alexander Martin Sullivan called the Marshal "a perfectly needless office that might well be abolished".
 In the 1880s the council discussed and printed reports on whether to make the office a full-time position; subsequently vacancies were publicly advertised, with election from among the applicants still done by the councillors.
+Michael McCarthy said after the 1895 appointment of John Howard Parnell, "The post is a sinecure, and its existence probably indefensible; but certainly no man living in Ireland better deserved it than its present holder."

 After the 1920 local elections there was a Sinn Féin majority on the council, which supported the self-proclaimed Irish Republic's independence war against the UK.
 In 1921, when the town clerk suggested that the office of Swordbearer might be abolished, the Marshal wrote to the clerk defending the existing pawnbroking regulations, and the council agreed not to change them.
 The 1926 report of the Greater Dublin Commission of Inquiry proposed to remove the ceremonial vestiges of the corporation, including the Marshal.
 The report was not implemented, and the office of Marshal survived until 1965.